 But some folks are just plain wired differently; you may be one of them.
 And that's OK; you shouldn't follow any advice blindly.
 Even mine.
-Instead, read with an wetoware I'wet, we(a)rI: etymology: wet + software
+Instead, read with an open mind.
+Try the suggestions, and decide what works for you.